AndronixApp/andronix-docs-next/content/en/modded-os/modded-os.md

 - Start the distro with ./andro*{distro}*.sh
 - Start the VNC server and connect to it using a VNC-viewer.

+For a more verbose guide, please refer to [this section of the docs](/modded-os/modded-os-installation)

 ## What OS are modded by Andronix?

 You can select amongst the following distros-